cal-itp/data-infra/docs/analytics_onboarding/overview.md

 * Privileges have already been created for you to access the resources below.

 **Non-Analyst Team Members**
-* You can access any of the tools below as well!
+* Any of the tools below are available to you as well!

 **If you still need help with access**, use the information at the bottom of this page to [get help](get-help).
 :::